ubclaunchpad/LP-website/handbook/tools/analytics.md

 To get started, reach out to [`#ask-leads`](https://ubclaunchpad.slack.com/messages/CK935RD3Q/) to get a site and dashboard set up in Fathom - we will provide you with a site code and public dashboard.

-Using the site code, you get Fathom set up on your project!
+Using the site code, you can now set up analytics on your project!
 Note that we have a custom domain set up for our tracker script, `https://chinchilla.ubclaunchpad.com/script.js`, to avoid being blocked by adblockers (this is especially important given that Launch Pad projects are relatively low-traffic).

 * Most projects can leverage the provided [code snippet](https://usefathom.com/support/tracking).
 Make sure you take a look at the [advanced options](https://usefathom.com/support/tracking-advanced) to make sure your snippet is configured correctly - for example, a good setup for a ReactJS project would be:
   ```html